Getting Started with SAP HANA Cloud

 To create your first instance of SAP HANA Cloud, you need to follow these steps:

-- Click on Create Instance.
+- Click on Create Database.

-- Select here how much memory you wish to allocate to this instance.
+- Select here how much Memory you wish to allocate to this instance.
 The minimum amount of memory is 30 GB.
 As you increase your memory requirements, the “compute” and “storage” values will be automatically adjusted as well.

 - Click on Step 3 to continue.

 - Now you can manage the allowed connections for your SAP HANA Cloud instance.
 That means choosing if you allow access to your HANA Cloud instance from outside of the SAP Cloud Platform.
 You can either limit it to SAP Cloud Platform by denying all IP addresses or allow specific applications to access it by inserting one or more specific IP addresses.
 Finally, you can allow all connections from all IP addresses.

 - Next, you can choose to enable the ScriptServer for this database or not.
 The ScriptServer offers some machine learning capabilities.
 Please note that the ScriptServer requires the SAP HANA Cloud database to have at least 3 vCPUs.
 If your database does not have that, you can click on the link on the error message, which will change your original setup and add more vCPUs automatically.
 Click here to learn more about the ScriptServer.

 - Click on Step 4 in the bottom left corner to continue or on Create Instance on the bottom right side of the screen.

 - On Step 4, you can choose to enable the SAP HANA Data Lake.
 Give a name to the data lake instance and adjust how much Compute and Storage space it has.
 The coordinators and workers will be automatically adjusted as you add more compute and storage.
 If you do not enable the data lake while creating the instance, you can always do that later.